Robert-Lark/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model it allows us to create and manipulate HTML and the UI without touching the HTML file.

 2. What is an event?

+Any interaction the user has with the window

 3. What is an event listener?

+An event listener observes the activity of the user and on the window and executes functions based off of what the user does.

 4. Why would we convert a NodeList into an Array?

+An array has far more methods that can be used then a node list does so we can do alot more with the data.

 5. What is a component?

+A reusable part of a webpage.

 ### Git Set up